Country Life has once again delved into its little black book and fully updated this list of the finest architects in Britain.

 Ptolemy Dean Architects

-Historic-building conservationist, author and TV presenter Ptolemy Dean is the 19th Surveyor of the Fabric of Westminster Abbey, a post once held by Sir Christopher Wren.
-His current projects include the reinstatement of Westminster Abbey’s long-destroyed Great Sacristy, following its 13th-century footprint, and the remaking of lost rooms, burnt out in a fire in the 1940s, at Castle Howard, North Yorkshire.
+Historic-building conservationist, author and television presenter Ptolemy Dean is the 19th Surveyor of the Fabric of Westminster Abbey, a post once held by Wren.
+His current projects include the reinstatement of the abbey’s long-destroyed Great Sacristy, according to its 13th-century footprint, and the re-making of lost rooms, burnt in a fire in the 1940s, at Castle Howard, North Yorkshire.

-This internationally renowned architectural and heritage-consultancy practice has 12 studios across the UK, plus others in Hong Kong, Sydney, Melbourne and Hobart.
-Its forte is bringing contemporary design solutions to historic environments, such as Tai Kwun Centre for Heritage and Arts, once Hong Kong’s Central Police Station compound, as well as the restoration of the Victorian Manchester Town Hall and the repair and restoration of the 18th-century Stowe House, Buckinghamshire.
+This internationally renowned architectural and heritage-consultancy practice has 11 studios across the UK, plus others in Hong Kong, Sydney and Hobart.
+Its forte is bringing contemporary design solutions to historic environments, such as the Tai Kwun Centre for Heritage and Arts, once Hong Kong’s Central Police Station compound, as well as the restoration of the Victorian Manchester Town Hall and the repair and restoration of 18th-century Stowe House, Buckinghamshire.

 020–7397 7171; www.purcelluk.com